 Now that the sequester has officially gone into effect, many are wondering how spending cuts will impact the public school system across the country.
-While federal funding cuts would not take effect for any schools until the new school year begins in the fall, concerns are in the minds of educators, parents, students and community members now.
+While federal funding cuts would not take effect for any schools until the new school year begins in the fall, concerns are now in educators', parents', students', and community members' minds.
 In fact, some districts are already taking steps to make appropriate adjustments in case federal funding does not come as planned.

 What is the Sequester?

-The sequester is a series of budget cuts that were put into law by the Budget Control Act and signed by President Obama in August, 2011.
-The budget cuts were designed to provide incentive to Congress to find a solution to the country’s debt crisis.
+The sequester is a series of budget cuts that were enacted by the Budget Control Act and signed by President Obama in August 2011.
+The budget cuts were designed to incentivize Congress to find a solution to the country’s debt crisis.
 They were never meant to go into effect, but a stalemate in Congress has led to the implementation of the dreaded sequester.

-The sequester impacts most aspects of current government spending, according to the Huffington Post.
-About $550 billion of the $1.2 trillion in cuts will be seen by the U.S. military and national security operations.
+According to the Huffington Post, the sequester impacts most current government spending.
+The U.S. military and national security operations will see about $550 billion of the $1.2 trillion in cuts.
 The rest will be cut from domestic programs, including unemployment benefits, health care – and education.
-Due to the way the sequester was set up, some areas of federal funding will see no impact, such as Medicare, social security and money spent on wars.
+Due to how the sequester was set up, some areas of federal funding, such as Medicare, social security, and money spent on wars, will see no impact.

-The sequester took effect on March 1, at 11:59 p.m.
-Congress could still minimize the impact of the new law, by coming to an agreement on a different approach to balancing the budget.
+The sequester took effect on March 1 at 11:59 p.m.
+Congress could still minimize the impact of the new law by coming to an agreement on a different approach to balancing the budget.
 If that occurs, schools may not see the federal funding cuts that are currently looming.
-However, in light of the fact that Congress has had months and even years to come to that agreement, school districts must begin preparing for the worst in anticipation that the agreement won’t come on time – or at all.
+However, because Congress has had months and even years to come to that agreement, school districts must begin preparing for the worst in anticipation that the agreement won’t come on time.

 The drop in federal funding will be felt differently by schools in different areas of the country.
-The primary purpose for federal funding in public schools is to provide much needed services for the poorest and most disadvantaged students in the country.
+The primary purpose of federal funding in public schools is to provide much-needed services for the poorest and most disadvantaged students in the country.
 Known as Title I funding, the money typically goes to support staff and education services for these students.
-Services for special needs students will also be impacted by the sequester.
+The sequester will also impact services for special needs students.

-For schools that don’t have a high percentage of poor students, the impact of the budget cuts may be minimal.
+The impact of the budget cuts may be minimal for schools that don’t have a high percentage of poor students.
 However, schools that rely on Title I funding to serve a larger population of students could be hit hard when the new cuts become reality this fall.
 Students going to schools on Native American reservations or near military bases will also feel the hit.
-These schools frequently rely on federal funding in lieu of property taxes that are not collected in these areas.
+These schools frequently rely on federal funding instead of property taxes that are not collected in these areas.

-Education Secretary Arne Duncan stated at National Public Radio that high poverty schools could lose as much as $725 million in Title I funding.
+Education Secretary Arne Duncan stated on National Public Radio that high-poverty schools could lose as much as $725 million in Title I funding.
 At the same time, special education services could lose around $600 million.

 D.C.
 Bracing for Sequester Effects

 The District of Columbia is one area that could feel the impact of the sequester in profoundly negative ways, according to a report at NBC Washington.
-Washington D.C. gets $11 million from federal funding annually, which goes to provide services for special needs and poor children.
+Washington, D.C., gets $11 million from federal funding annually to provide services for special needs and poor children.
 While that only amounts to three percent of the total budget in Montgomery County, the percentage is high enough in Prince William County to be devastating to the school district.